alex-whan/codewars/javascript/maximumGap/README.md

 **Explanation:**
 The Maximum Gap after sorting the array is 576 , The difference between | 64 - 640 | = 576 .

-Note : Regardless the sign of negativity.
+Note: Regardless the sign of negativity.